Credit Freeze vs. Lock: What’s the Difference?

 How to Lock Your Credit

 Unlike credit freezes, credit locks are unregulated, and all three of the credit reporting agencies do not guarantee their uptime or error-free operation.
-You take a risk using something like that on your crucial credit report and personal details.
+You take a risk using something like that on your crucial credit report and personal information.

 To fully lock your credit, you will need to contact each of the three major credit bureaus separately to arrange it.
 Their information is below: